 |Write to shortcut target location||Yes3||Yes3||Yes3||-|

-1 User must have a role that provides write permission the shortcut location and at least read permission target location
+1 Users must have a role that provides write permission the shortcut location and at least read permission in the target location.

-2 User must have a role that provides read permission both in the shortcut location and target location
+2 Users must have a role that provides read permission both in the shortcut location and the target location.

-3 User must have a role that provides write permission both in the shortcut location and the target location
+3 Users must have a role that provides write permission both in the shortcut location and the target location.